-Selling yourself is important in any relationship, personal or business.
+Selling yourself or Personal Branding is important in any relationship, personal or business.
 The truth is that if you do not promote yourself, there may be no one else to do it for you.
 And even if you managed to find others who are willing to fly your flag, they may not do it as well and as often as you would like them do.
 But more importantly, how will they even agree to sell you, if you have not effectively sold yourself to them?
 The fact is, in order to rise within an organization you have to toot your own horn.

 So the question is not whether you should self-promote or not but how to do it without appearing to.
 Everyone knows at least one person who blows their own trumpet too often and too loudly.
 We often view such people as nuisance to be avoided.
 The challenge is to find the balance between avoiding being overlooked because no one knows what you have done and repelling people with too much talk about your accomplishments.